Agoric/dapp-agoric-basics/README.md

 # Agoric Dapp Starter: Agoric Basics

 This is a basic Agoric Dapp that contains three smart contracts `postal-service`, `sell-concert-tickets`, and `swaparoo` demonstrating different scenarios which can be implemented easily using Agoric SDK.
 There is also a UI for `sell-concert-tickets` contract that a user can use to buy three different types of concert tickets and pay through a wallet extension in the browser.
+The following instrucions provide a guide to setup an environment to try `dapp-agoric-basics` on your local machine.
+If you want to try it in cloud environment without any installations or downloads, you can [try it in github codespaces](README-code-space.md).

 ## Getting started